 If there is a recovery lasting more than 90 days which begins more than 90 days after starting RRT then the program looks at the modality codes after this date to see if the patient restarted RRT.
 If they did, then this second (or third etc.) starting point is defined as their take-on date.
-This definition is different to that used in earlier reports.
-In previous reports a person could be counted as an incident patient two (or more) times.
+This definition is different to that used up to the 17th Annual Report.
+In those previous reports a person could be counted as an incident patient two (or more) times.
 For example, a patient may start RRT in 2010, recover and then restart RRT in 2011.
-Providing that they do not have a recovery lasting more than 90 days within 90 days of start on either occasion, such patients would have been counted twice in previous years but are now only counted as an incident patient in 2011.
+Providing that they do not have a recovery lasting more than 90 days within 90 days of start on either occasion, such patients would have been counted twice in previous years but since the 18th Annual Report they are only counted as an incident patient in 2011 in the example